BetonQuest/BetonQuest/documentation/Learn-Beton/Welcome.md

  <a href="https://discordapp.com/invite/rK6mfHq" target="_blank">discord :fontawesome-brands-discord:</a> !**
  Its best to join it now before you forget we have one!

-Start your journey by [installing BetonQuest](./Getting-Started/Installing-BetonQuest.md).
+Start your journey by [setting up a local test server](./Getting-Started/Setting-up-a-local-test-server.md).